West Chester University

-Athletic Trainers (ATs) are health care professionals who collaborate with physicians.
-The services provided by ATs comprise prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
-As part of a complete health care team, the certified athletic trainer works under the direction of a licensed physician and in cooperation with other health care professionals, athletics administrators, coaches and parents.
+Athletic Trainers (ATs) are health care professionals who work collaboratively with physicians.
+The services provided by ATs are injury prevention, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation.
+As part of a sports medicine health care team, the certified athletic trainer works under the direction of a licensed physician and in cooperation with other health care professionals, athletics administrators, coaches and parents.

 The BS in Athletic Training program at West Chester University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 Our last accreditation was in 2008 and we were re-accredited for 10 years.

 The Master of Science in Exercise and Sport Physiology with a Concentration in Athletic Training